bugzilla/bugzilla/docs/en/rst/upgrading/upgrading-from-2.rst

 changing the Bugzilla code itself (rather than using the Extension system), then :file:`patch.diff` will have non-zero size.
 You will want to keep a copy of those changes by keeping a copy of this file.
-If the file has zero size, you haven't made any local customizations.
+If the file has zero size, you haven't made any local customizations of this sort.

 Shut Down Bugzilla
 ==================